-Please assess whether parliamentary committees are de facto, not only legally, able to obtain the documents they desire from government.
+Please assess whether parliamentary committees are both legally and practically able to obtain the documents they desire from government.
 Specify if you consider the rights of committees limited.
 This question considers regular parliamentary committees only, not committees established ad hoc to investigate specific questions.

 Parliamentary committees may ask for most or all government documents; they are normally delivered in full and within an appropriate time frame.
-10 🗆 9 🗆 The rights of parliamentary committees to ask for government documents are slightly limited; some important documents are not delivered or are delivered incomplete or arrive too late to enable the committee to react appropriately.
-8 The rights of parliamentary committees to ask for government documents are considerably limited; most important documents are not delivered or delivered incomplete or arrive too late to enable the committee to react appropriately.
-5 Parliamentary committees may not ask for government documents.
-2
+10 🗌 9 🗌 The rights of parliamentary committees to ask for government documents are slightly limited; some important documents are not delivered or are delivered incomplete or arrive too late to enable the committee to react appropriately.
+8 7 6 The rights of parliamentary committees to ask for government documents are considerably limited; most important documents are not delivered or delivered incomplete or arrive too late to enable the committee to react appropriately.
+5 4 3 Parliamentary committees may not request government documents.
+2 🗌 1 🗌